Insured, But Indebted: Couple Works 5 Jobs To Pay Off Medical Bills

 For 17 years, Robert had comprehensive health insurance through his job as a soldier in the Army Reserve and paid little or nothing for medical care.
 He left the Army in 2017, however, after he learned he would be deployed for an extended time away from his wife and new son.

-"I told them, 'I have to be at home,'" he recalled.
+"I told them, 'I have to be at home,' " he recalled.
 The Army insurance ended on Dec.
 31, two days before Brody was born.

 That meant moving to his employer's insurance plan.
 Like more than 40 percent of 152 million Americans who get health insurance through work, the Canos are enrolled in a plan that demands thousands of dollars before any coverage kicks in.

-The couple discovered that they earn too much to qualify for financial assistance from medical providers, or for subsidies if they shifted their insurance to a plan under the federal health insurance exchange.
+The couple discovered that they earn too much to qualify for financial assistance from medical providers or for subsidies if they shifted their insurance to a plan under the federal health insurance exchange.
 She is a full-time bank compliance officer.
 He is a full-time store manager.

 Tiffany wrote to Kaiser Health News after seeing stories about sky-high medical bills on TV.